aliakseiyanchuk/terraform-provider-az-confidential/docs/functions/encrypt_keyvault_key.md

 ## Arguments

 <!-- arguments generated by tfplugindocs -->
-1. `key_data` (Object) Private key to be encrypted
+1. `key_data` (Object) Object specifying `key` field containing plain-text (for PEM-encoded) or Base-64 (for DER-encoded keys) of the key material.
+Where the key material is password-protected, the `password` field must be set to the value of the password.
+Otherwise it should be an empty string.
 1. `destination_key` (Object, Nullable) Destination vault and key name
-1. `content_protection` (Object, Nullable) Secondary content protection parameters to be embedded into  output ciphertext
+1. `content_protection` (Object, Nullable) Secondary content protection parameters to be embedded into the output ciphertext.
+See the details about the object fields above.
 1. `public_key` (String) Public key of the Key-Wrapping Key